Xarlitos/ChurchSearch/README.md

 # Used Technologies

 - **React** – A JavaScript library used for building user interfaces, especially for single-page applications (SPA).
 It enables the creation of dynamic and interactive web pages.
+- **Vite** – A build tool for JavaScript applications that provides fast compilation and Hot Module Replacement (HMR) for development.
+- **TypeScript** – A superset of JavaScript that provides static typing, enabling better tooling and easier debugging.
+- **Google API** – Various Google services, such as the Google Maps API or others, used to integrate Google features into the application.
-- **Docker and Docker Compose** – Used for containerizing the application, ensuring easy deployment and scalability across different environments.
+- **Docker Compose** – Used for containerizing the application, ensuring easy deployment and scalability across different environments.
 - **Git** – Version control system used for managing the source code and collaboration within the team.
-- **TypeScript** – A superset of JavaScript that provides static typing, enabling better tooling and easier debugging.
-- **ESLint** – A static code analysis tool used to identify and fix problems in JavaScript and TypeScript code, ensuring code quality and consistency.
-- **Vite** – A build tool for JavaScript applications that provides fast compilation and Hot Module Replacement (HMR) for development.
-- **HTML** – The standard markup language used to structure the web pages.
 - **Nginx** – A web server and reverse proxy used to serve the application and handle HTTPS traffic in production environments.
-- **SSL (SSL certificates)** – Ensures secure communication through HTTPS, especially in production environments, by encrypting data in transit.
+- **OpenSSL** – Ensures secure communication through HTTPS, especially in production environments, by encrypting data in transit.
 - **WSL2** – Windows Subsystem for Linux 2, used for running Linux-based applications and tools on Windows, improving development workflow with Linux environments.
-- **Google API** – Various Google services, such as the Google Maps API or others, used to integrate Google features into the application.
-- **npm** – Package manager for managing JavaScript dependencies, used in conjunction with `package.json` for project configuration and scripts.

 # Run project
 ## ENV